-The Louisiana State Board of Nursing has adopted revised statutes, effective January 1996, that apply to Licensor and grounds for disciplinary action.
+The Louisiana State Board of Nursing has adopted revised statutes, effective August 15, 2010, that apply to Licensure and grounds for disciplinary action.

-LOUISIANA REVISED STATUTE (LRS) 37:921, grounds for disciplinary proceedings reads as follows:
+LOUISIANA REVISED STATUTE (LRS) 11:921, grounds for disciplinary proceedings reads as follows:

-"The board may deny, revoke, suspend, probate, limit, or restrict any license to practice as a registered nurse or an advanced practice registered nurse, impose fines, and assess costs, or otherwise discipline a licensee upon proof that the individual:
+"The board may deny, revoke, suspend, probate, limit, or restrict any license to practice as a registered nurse or an advanced practice registered nurse, impose fines, and assess costs, or otherwise discipline a licensee and the board may limit, restrict, delay, or deny a student nurse from entering or continuing the clinical phase of nursing education upon proof that the licensee or student nurse:

-- (1) Is guilty of selling or attempting to sell, falsely obtaining, or furnishing any nursing diploma or license to practice as a registered nurse. - (2) Is convicted of a crime or offense which reflects the inability of the nurse to practice nursing with due regard for the health and safety of clients or patients or enters a plea of guilty or nolo contendere to a criminal charge regardless of final disposition of the criminal proceeding, including, but not limited to, expungement or nonadjudication. - (3) Is unfit or incompetent by reason of negligence, habit, or other cause. - (4) Has demonstrated actual or potential inability to practice nursing with reasonable skill and safety to individuals because of use of alcohol or drugs; or has demonstrated inability to practice nursing with reasonable skill and safety to individuals because of illness or as a result of any mental or physical condition. - (5) Is guilty of aiding or abetting anyone in the violation of any provisions of this Part. - (6) Is mentally incompetent. - (7) Has had a license to practice nursing or to practice as another health care provider denied, revoked, suspended, or otherwise restricted. - (8) Is guilty of moral turpitude. - (9) Violated any provisions of this Part.
+- (1) Is guilty of selling or attempting to sell, falsely obtaining, or furnishing any nursing diploma or license to practice as a registered nurse. - (2) Is convicted of a crime or offense which reflects the inability of the nurse to practice nursing with due regard for the health and safety of clients or patients or enters a plea of guilty or nolo contendere to a

+Criminal charge regardless of final disposition of the criminal proceeding, including, but not limited to, expungement or non-adjudication.

+- (3) Is unfit or incompetent by reason of negligence, habit, or other cause.
+(4) Has demonstrated actual or potential inability to practice nursing with reasonable skill and safety to individuals because of use of alcohol or drugs; or has demonstrated inability to practice nursing with reasonable skill and safety to individuals because of illness or as a result of any mental or physical condition. - (5) Is guilty of aiding or abetting anyone in the violation of any provisions of this Part. - (6) Is mentally incompetent. - (7) Has had a license to practice nursing or to practice as another health care provider denied, revoked, suspended, or otherwise restricted. - (8) Is guilty of moral turpitude. - (9) Has violated any provision of this Part."